We've published a new article "Step by Step Guide for building Whatsapp bots" and how to do them right for your business. You can read it here.

 Companies have already started lining up around the block for Whatsapp’s offerings, and you can’t blame them.
 Whatsapp for Business validates the half a decade-long push towards a messaging powered conversational marketing and support system.
 It’s a victory for better customer service across the world.

-Given the popularity of Whatsapp, we expect an overwhelming interest from all over the world.
+Given the popularity of Chatbot for Whatsapp Business, we expect an overwhelming interest from all over the world.
 This means it might take a while for your application to get approved.
 In the meantime feel free to reach out to us to learn about how you can automate your lead generation and customer support.

 If you'd like to build a Whatsapp bot for your business, receive further updates and get advice on how to implement conversational marketing on all your other platforms, sign up for Verloop.